turingschool/gear-up/journey-mapping.markdown

 1. **Clarify the scope of your map:** Where did the journey begin and when does it end?
 2. **Identify phases of the journey:** What logical groupings can you make around the series of steps your user took?
 3. **Capture user's steps to achieve goal:** What actions did your user take to achieve their goal ?
-4. **Thoughts and Feelings:** What parts are joyful?
+4. **Thoughts and feelings:** What parts are joyful?
 What parts are frustrating?
 What emotions and thoughts did your user experience over the course of their journey?
 5. **Pain Points**: What moments and actions were most frustrating or difficult for your user.

-By the end of the session, take a photo of your journey map and submit it [here](https://docs.google.com/a/casimircreative.com/forms/d/e/1FAIpQLScIhuqFSXaVGEHKd2njlKuJnq2NrDwHAfMGQswu6jEjxYxs_Q/viewform).
+By the end of the session, take a photo of your groups journey maps and tweet with the hashtag `#turingjm`.

 ## Survey (5 min)